JZambrana1612/sms-campaign-analysis/README.md

 # 📲 SMS Campaign Performance Dashboard

-### Analyzing lead conversion, timing strategy, and prioritization using SQL and Tableau.
+### Analyzing lead conversion, contact strategy, and lead prioritization using SQL and Tableau.

-This project investigates how customer demographics, outreach timing, and contact frequency influence conversion rates in a real-world SMS campaign.
-Insights were developed using SQL-based analysis and brought to life through interactive Tableau dashboards.
+This project investigates how customer demographics, contact frequency, and timing influence conversion rates in an SMS marketing campaign.
+All insights were derived using SQL and visualized through a professional Tableau dashboard designed for cross-functional decision-making.

 ---

 ## 🧾 Executive Summary

-This dashboard answers three key questions critical to SMS campaign performance:
+This dashboard addresses three strategic questions to help improve SMS marketing performance:

 1. **Which customer segments respond best to SMS outreach messages?**
 2. **How does the timing or frequency of contact affect conversion rate?**